CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

 intervals, 2) Facilitate output of a bitmap for each test so that locations of failures can be identified.

-The cice.t-test.py requires memory to store multiple two-dimensional fields spanning 1825 unique timesteps, a total of several GB.
+The ``cice.t-test.py`` requires memory to store multiple two-dimensional fields spanning 1825 unique timesteps, a total of several GB.
 An appropriate resource is needed to run the script.
 If the script runs out of memory on an interactive resource, try logging into a batch resource or finding a large memory node.

+The ``cice.t-test.py`` script will also attempt to generate plots of the mean ice thickness for both the baseline and test cases.
+Additionally, if the 2-stage test fails then the script will attempt to plot a map showing the grid cells that failed the test.
+For a full list of options, run ``python cice.t-test.py -h``.

 End-To-End Testing Procedure